Guido Cagnacci: Biography

-Prior to living in Forlì he had been in Rome, where he had come in contact with Guercino, Guido Reni and Simon Vouet.
+Before living in Forlì he had been in Rome, where he had come in contact with Guercino, Guido Reni and Simon Vouet.
 He may have had an apprenticeship with the elderly Ludovico Carracci in Bologna.
 His initial output includes many devotional subjects.
 But moving to Venice under the name of Guido or Guidobaldo Canlassi da Bologna, he renewed a friendship with Nicolas Regnier, and dedicated himself to private salon paintings.
 These often depicted sensuous naked women from thigh upwards, including Lucretia, Cleopatra, and Mary Magdalene.
 This allies him to a strand of courtly painting, epitomized in Florence by Francesco Furini, Simone Pignoni and others.
 In 1649, he moved to Venice, where he took pupils, established a workshop, and had considerable success.
 Although harshly criticized by the Venetian painters Pietro Liberi and Marco Boschini, his work found favor with collectors and gained great popularity through reproductive prints.
 In 1658, he traveled to Vienna, where he remained under patronage of the Emperor Leopold I.

 His life was often tempestuous, as can be characterized by the 1628 episode of a failed elopement with an aristocratic widow.
 Some contemporaries describe him as eccentric, "unreliable and of doubtful morality".
 He is said to have enjoyed the company of female models dressed as men.
 He died in Vienna in 1663.

 Art historian Pier Giorgio Pasini says Cagnacci's art "was highly appreciated, as is demonstrated by contemporary eulogies (Mazzoni, and Martinioni in Sansovino) and by the summons (c.
 1660) to Vienna to be court painter to Emperor Leopold I".
 His work remained popular in the 18th century, but subsequently fell into obscurity until reassessed by modern critics.
 The artist's rediscovery began in 1959 with the Seicento Bolognese exhibition.
 Art historian Luisa Vertova says the inconsistent quality of Cagnacci's work is bewildering: "his compositions amount to little more than empirical juxtapositions in uncertain spaces, his backdrops ... are rickety cardboard stage-flats", and "puffy ears and uncouth hands are attached to torsos modelled with great sensibility to skin-surface, but his inventive capacity is rudimentary.
 Nevertheless, in moments of inspiration this uncultivated painter succeeds in creating forceful images which are hard to forget."
 Gloria Fossi says his painting is "warm with the heightened tones of grazing light, rich in the play of shadows and colors."